LuciferAsh98/CybersecurityProjects/README.md

 # 🔐 Cybersecurity Projects

 Welcome to my Cybersecurity Projects repository!
-As a passionate cybersecurity enthusiast, I have created a collection of projects that showcase my skills in red team operations, blue team defenses, and incident response.
+As a passionate cybersecurity enthusiast, I have created a collection of projects that showcase my skills in red team operations, blue team defenses, incident response, and governance, risk, and compliance (GRC).
 These projects aim to benefit the community and demonstrate practical applications of various cybersecurity concepts.

 ## 📁 Directory Structure